eludris/eludris/plan.md

 You can follow people or send them friend requests.

-You can also gain a Reddit Karma like form of point creatively called Social Credit by the Eludris Team, you gain it by getting more up-votes on your posts, spending time interacting with people, getting rewarded by instance moderators or through events.
+You can also gain a Reddit Karma like form of point creatively called Social Credit by the Derailed Team, you gain it by getting more up-votes on your posts, spending time interacting with people, getting rewarded by instance moderators or through events.

 - Bots done _right_